OurNorthernRoots

 Gender Male

-Death 9 Jun 1780 Pennsylvania, USA Find all individuals with events at this location
+Death 9 Jun 1780 Pennsylvania Find all individuals with events at this location

 Notes